Lesson 4 of 5

 Jesus’ crucifixion

 John’s account of the crucifixion differs in some ways from those of the other Gospels.
+In John, Jesus carries his own cross, underscoring his power and glory.
 Mark’s Gospel, for example, tells of the darkness and mockery surrounding Jesus’ death and records his final words as, “My God, my God, why have you forsaken me?”
-By way of contrast, John tells of Jesus entrusting his mother to the care of his beloved disciple and says that his final words were, “It is finished.”
+By way of contrast, John tells of Jesus entrusting his mother to the care of his beloved disciple and says that Jesus’ final words were, “It is finished.”
 John’s account may not dwell on the brutality of the crucifixion, but it does take its painful reality into account.
-John tells of Jesus being scourged, forced to carry his cross in public, and having his side pierced with a spear.
+John tells of Jesus being scourged, forced to carry his cross in public, saying “I thirst,” and having his side pierced with a spear.
 Since John’s readers would have understood the horror of the process, the Gospel does not emphasize it.
-Instead, it tells the story in a way that helps to disclose the meaning of the crucifixion as a gift of divine love.
+Instead, it tells the story in a way that affirms Jesus’ identity as the Word made flesh.

 Jesus’ humanity and divinity